 General Program Requirements

 Eligible trees, bushes, and vines are those that produce an annual commercial crop.
-Nursery trees include ornamental, fruit, nut, and Christmas trees.
+The crop may include nursery, ornamental, fruit, nut, and Christmas trees.
 Trees used for pulp or timber are not eligible.

-- Have eligible losses caused by natural disaster.
+- Have eligible losses caused by eligible natural disaster.

 - Have a mortality loss or damage in excess of 15% after adjustment for normal mortality or damage.